k3dar/kumk/README.md

 this is about extracting binaries from last(5.11.16) package supporting libc6 2.31 and replace it in installed kernel
 with faking minimal libc6 version for installed package in dpkg status file...

+- when installing kernel >=5.15.7 on system without libssl3 package, workarounding depends on unavailable libssl3 faking to libssl1.1

 - if Sicherboot is detected, after installing kernel he ask if set it as default...

 ## installing